 Department of Social Work

-We are proud to offer graduate (M.S.W.) and undergraduate (B.S.S.W.) degrees in social work, both accredited by the Council on Social Work Education.
+We proudly offer graduate and undergraduate social work degrees accredited by the Council on Social Work Education.

 Excellent Job Outlook

 Because our students succeed in a rigorous academic setting, they are highly recruited by employers in North Dakota, South Dakota, and the western regions of Minnesota.
-Additionally, the Distance M.S.W.
-Program serves students throughout the United States with recent graduates and students from 33 states.
+Additionally, the Online MSW Program serves students nationwide.

 Children & Family Services Training Center (CFSTC)